-That the Audit Committee consider the learning from the governance review of the Community Housing Programme and its application to the Council's wider programme management function.
+- 1. NOTES the content of this report and instruct officers to implement the changes set out within, and - 2.
+RECOMMENDS to Audit Committee to consider the learning from the governance review of the Community Housing Programme and its application to the Council's wider programme management function.